Edirom/Edirom-Online/README.md

 * build **xar of sample data** for deploying at exist-db
   * see [building sample data]
 * deploy to the Edirom-Online backend
-  * at `http://localhost:8080/exist/apps/dashboard/admin#` (signed-in with admin password - see previous section) go to "Package Manager" then "Upload" and select the xar file which (supposed above build-method was used) was built at `/PATH_TO_LOCAL_EDIROM_EDITION_EXAMPLE_REPO/build/EditionExample-0.1.xar`
+  * at [http://localhost:8080/exist/apps/dashboard/admin#](http://localhost:8080/exist/apps/dashboard/admin#) (signed-in with admin password - see previous section) go to "Package Manager" then "Upload" and select the xar file which (supposed the build-method linked above was used) was built at `/PATH_TO_LOCAL_EDIROM_EDITION_EXAMPLE_REPO/build/EditionExample-0.1.xar`
-* now you can visit the frontend to see the edition: `http://localhost:8089/`
+* now you can visit the Edirom-Online frontend to see the edition again: [http://localhost:8089/](http://localhost:8089/)

+For testing purposes you can also deploy multiple editions into one Edirom-Online by using the same steps to build and deploy another xar package.

 ## Documentation

 Some useful information regarding documentation is captured in the [docs] folder of this repo.
 It contains:
-* [Customize] Edirom Online and content
+* [Customize] Edirom-Online and content
-* Edirom Online – [Release Workflow]
+* Edirom-Online – [Release Workflow]
-* [Setup Edirom Online] on a local machine
+* [Setup Edirom-Online] on a local machine
 * a data creation [workflow] for the Edirom-Online

 ## Dependencies

-Edirom Online depends heavily on the JavaScript framework [Ext JS] which is included in parts in our code base.
+Edirom-Online depends heavily on the JavaScript framework [Ext JS] which is included in parts in our code base.
 We use Ext JS 4.2.1 in the GPL version.
-Edirom Online also includes the [Raphaël] javascript library (MIT License) and the [ACE] editor (BSD license).
+Edirom-Online also includes the [Raphaël] javascript library (MIT License) and the [ACE] editor (BSD license).

 For running the tests provided in the [ANT build file] we rely on `xmllint` and `SaxonHE`.